David Lebovitz’s Best Fudgy Brownies

 - Do not use a mixer.
 The whisking in this recipe is atypical, but it does result in fudgy brownies.

 Yup, perfect and fudgy.
-The boys dug into these fudgy brownies with gusto.
+The boys dug into these homemade brownies with gusto.
 I think after a semester of cooking for themselves, I can’t rely on the judgment of these kids.
-I’m certain anything homemade where a recipe is actually involved would garner thumbs up.
+I’m certain anything homemade would garner thumbs up.

 But I did sample a few edges myself and can vouch for these being darned tasty.
 The crackly top is a telltale sign of a wonderful brownie.
 I hope you take the challenge and bake up a batch for yourself to see whether you think these are the “best” fudgy brownies.